max-muoto/typing-deprecated-pep/spec.md

 ### `typing.Deprecated`

-The `typing.Deprecated` qualifier is used to mark constants, return-types, and parameters as being deprecated.
+The `typing.Deprecated` qualifier is used to mark constants, attributes, return-types, and parameters as being deprecated.
 It's a generic type that takes a single type argument, and an optional message argument.
 The message argument is a string that will be used in the warning message.

 Type-checkers should produce a diaganostic under the following conditions:
 * A deprecated constant, module-level attribute, or class attribute is accessed.